 Both tools are extremely useful when performing financial modeling and analysis in Excel.
 The main difference is:

-- Goal Seek only allows you to change one variable, while Solver allows you to change many at once.
+Goal Seek only allows you to change one variable, while Solver allows you to change many variables at once.